 What is a protein?

-Proteins are a macronutrient, providing four calories per gram.
+Protein is a macronutrient, providing four calories per gram.
 Proteins are made up of amino acids, small building blocks that come together in various combinations to make the macronutrient protein.
 There are twenty kinds of amino acids.
 Eleven of these are nonessential amino acids, which just means the body is capable of synthesizing them.
-That leaves nine remaining essential amino acids, which the body cannot synthesize.
+That leaves nine remaining essential amino acids, which the body cannot make on its own.
 This means we need to get them from an outside source – food!

 These twenty amino acids link together in thousands of combinations, end to end, to form long chains with peptide bonds.
-That’s not really important, though.
-They make a long conga line and form thousands of different kinds of proteins, depending on how they’re lined up.
+That’s a fancy way of saying that they make a long conga line and form thousands of different kinds of proteins, depending on how they’re lined up.
 You can see these bonds being broken when a protein is exposed to acid or heat, also called denaturation.
 Ever fried an egg?
 When you first crack it, the “white” of the egg is actually clear, but as you expose it to heat in the skillet, it turns white!
 You’re witnessing proteins breaking up into amino acids.
+Science!

 Our stomach is an acidic environment.
-When we swallow food that have proteins, it is in the stomach that they are broken down into amino acids, which is how they are absorbed.
+When we swallow food that have proteins, it is in the stomach that they begin breaking down into amino acids, which is how they are absorbed.
 From there, our cells decide which proteins the body requires and recycles the amino acids to rebuild the proper protein.
 It’s like legos!

 What do proteins do for my body?

-Proteins are awesome!
-They’re found in a ton of foods, both animal- and plant-based.
+Protein is found in a ton of foods, both animal- and plant-based.
 Some foods are complete proteins, which mean they contain all nine of the essential amino acids.
-Other foods may only contain a few, and are called incomplete proteins.
+Other foods may only contain a few essential amino acids, and are called incomplete proteins.
 By mixing and matching incomplete proteins, you can use complementary proteins to build a complete protein.
 This would mean if food A has five essential amino acids, and food B had the remaining four essential amino acids, consuming them together would be complementary and provide a complete protein!
 (A great example of this is rice and beans!)
 Here are some foods in which you’ll find protein:

-- Eggs also contain 7 grams of protein for each egg!
+- Eggs also contain 7 grams of protein per egg!
 They are actually considered the reference protein, a perfect combination of all essential amino acids.

 - Milk and dairy products.
 Milk has 8 grams of protein per cup (8 oz).

-- Nuts, seeds, and legumes.
+- Nuts, seeds, and legumes have anywhere from 2-7 grams of protein per ounce, depending on which one you choose.
 Think almonds, cashews, peanuts, sunflower seeds, peas, and every kind of bean on the planet!
-Mmmmm…

 - Vegetables and grains even have 2-3 grams of protein per serving!